Do You Have to Report a Minor Car Accident?

 We carefully review the facts of each case and identify all sources of compensation available to our clients.
 We handle all aspects of filing a claim and/or filing a lawsuit.
 We also work hard to negotiate settlements, and we prepare to take cases to trial when insurance companies challenge liability and/or the amount of damages sought.
 Throughout the case, we make ourselves readily available to our clients, return their phone calls and answer their questions.

 To learn more about how we can help you file a claim after an auto accident in South Carolina, call or reach us online.
-Our initial consultations are always free.
+Our consultations are always confidential.

 Visit Our Rock Hill Car Accident Law Offices